PerfectiisShit/ansible-nginx-uwsgi/README.md

 ## Host variables referrence
 * uid: The username you want to use to run the application, ansible will create it if not exists
 * gid: The group you want to use to run the application, ansible will create it if not exists
+* packages: The os packages your application requires
 * app_name: Usually the top level of your domain name, for instance, helloworld2 of helloworld.com
 * app_package: Your application file name
 * app_callable: The app object in your application file